 - For sharing with someone?

-Going deeper with specific focus will be more effective:
+Going deeper with a specific focus will be more effective:

 For writing a new novel.
 Looking to pick up new words, plot structure, and dialogues.
 Words particular to the genre.
-Is the story plot intense right from start or build up gradually to a climax?
-How are the dialogues engaging and draws the reader to feel for the characters?
+Is the story plot intense right from start or builds up gradually to a climax?
+How are the dialogues engaging and draw the reader to feel for the characters?

 Notes of interest or by page numbers